chigo199/-card/README.md

 # The aim of the project
 The aim of this project will to be promote a new gym to encourage customers to join.
 The types of services it provides will also be mentioned as well to motivate them.

 ## The Users aims

-Th value it provdes to its users is that it can encourage them to improve their fitness which can imoprove their overall health.
+The value it provdes to its users is that it can encourage them to improve their fitness which can imoprove their overall health.

 ### Features
 personal trainers